 You can find most modern service handguns’ owner’s manuals online.
 YouTube is lousy with gun-specific cleaning and maintenance videos (no guarantee on their validity).
-Gun-specific forums are a useful resource.
-As is a quick heart-to-heart with your favorite gunsmith.
+Gun-specific forums can be a useful resource, too, as is a quick heart-to-heart with your favorite gunsmith.

 Once you figure out what replacement parts your handgun may need, I suggest keeping a small parts replacement kit in your range bag.
 If you have a mechanical problem on the range you’ll have a chance to make it right.

 [NB: Some manufacturers only sell spare parts at armory levels or require the user to ship them the handgun for repairs.
 If you can’t find at the very least a replacement recoil spring, you might want to question your purchase.]

 I recommend creating a regular maintenance schedule.
 What’s an appropriate cleaning and inspection interval?
 That’s down to round count.

 Your round count at range sessions will vary.
 Sometimes you’ll only fire 50 rounds.
 Other times, say during training, you might send 500 rounds downrange.
 Set standard.
 After X rounds I’ll clean and visually inspect my firearm for potential issues.
 For me that’s a thousand rounds.

 After every thousand rounds I fully disassemble, clean and inspect my handgun.
 I replace any part I feel has reached the end or near end of its service life.
 (In between this interval, I oil the crap out of my guns.
 I put way more stock in a dirty gun properly oiled, than a clean gun with little to no oil.)